 Our travels that day also took the ancient city wall in Sveti Lovrec, the modernized seafront town of Porec steeped in history, and the peaceful fishing town of Novigrad (there are three towns in Croatia by the same name to confuse us) with its lovely sea walk out to the lighthouse, Belltower, and a charming little umbrella street to cap off your memorable visit.

-We, at that point, were a very short distance to the Slovenia border with Croatia.
+We, at that point, were a very short distance from the Slovenia border with Croatia.
 Thirty miles further down the coastline, there is the Italian border.
 The borders were closed due to Covid.
 So close, but yet so far.
 The original trip we had to change had us flying out of Trieste, Italy.
 It is a fascinating city with fantastic architecture, beautiful beaches, rich history, and castles we would have loved and well…Italian food.
 Then there is breathtaking Slovenia too!
-We will definitely make it back!
+We will make it back!

 The Croatia Riveria

 Leaving Pula, we headed back toward the mainland on the Opatija.
 We visited the Castles Morosini Grimani and Pazin.
 We went way off the beaten path to Hum’s tiny village, the smallest city in the world, which was enchanting and magical.